Suboxone Lawsuit Questions Answered

 Our lawyers think that if people settle their lawsuits about tooth decay caused by Suboxone, they might get between $50,000 and $150,000.
 We can get more clients by making a higher prediction.

-Are we shooting for higher?
+Are we shooting for a higher Suboxone payout per person?
 Will some lawsuits get higher compensation?
 Yes and yes.
 But I think we owe it to you to be honest about what we think will be the average Suboxone settlement payout.
 We have many clients and will not lie to you to get more.

 That is a settlement payout.
 But, if these cases go to court instead of settling, the amount of money people could get might be a lot more, maybe even over $1 million, especially if they include extra money as a punishment (punitive damages).